-Welcome to the Introduction to High Brightness LEDs (HB LEDs) and Color Science training.
-This online training will introduce the basics behind color science, the industry terminology used when describing colors, the basic operation of LEDs, and how HB LEDs are used.
+In this article an introduction to High Brightness LEDs (HB LEDs) and Color Science training are presented.
+In particular, we will introduce the basics behind color science, the industry terminology used when describing colors, the basic operation of LEDs, and how HB LEDs are used.

 Just as our cornea is divided into rods and cones, everything we see can be separated into a brightness component and a color component.
 The terms usually used are luminance and chrominance, respectively.
 Luminance is a pure measure of brightness alone.
 Whereas chrominance is the dominant wavelength perceived.
 Another way to think of it is that the colors white and grey have the same chromaticity, but different luminance levels.
 It is the same with colors like pink and brown.
 Pink is simply a “brighter” shade of red while brown is a “darker” shade of red.